jahands/workers-sdk/docs/wrangler-opencode.PRD.md

 **Acceptance Criteria:**

-- `wrangler -p "how do I add a queue to my worker"` launches OpenCode interactively and automatically sends the prompt
+- `wrangler prompt "how do I add a queue to my worker"` launches OpenCode interactively and automatically sends the prompt
 - OpenCode has context about the current Workers project
 - OpenCode can suggest appropriate code changes and configurations